mrklees/mrklees.github.io/_pages/lilac-anima.md

   </tr>
 </table>

 Lilac will strip at your event!
-Her act typically incorporates poi in addition to a stunning outfit.
+Her act incorporates poi into the removal of stunning outfits.

 ## Live Performances
 2025 - Deep Playa Conclave - Fire Poi